Home → Training and Scoring Knowledge Book → Printer Friendly Version

 4.1.
 How long is the training process for Remote Readers?

-Your assignment email will give you the exact day to start training as well as the exact amount of training time available.
+Your assignment email will give you the exact day to start training.
 Many projects allow two to three (2-3) business days from the start date given in your assignment email to complete your assigned lesson(s).
 Others require more days.
+Our training application will periodically provide a notification regarding how much time you have to complete your lesson.

 The number of lessons varies with the content area, but your training schedule will provide you with enough time to complete all your assigned lessons.